altunixon/wips/lns/altina_ln/ASP-52-.md

 “T,that… … I want to have a look too!”

-Altina stood up and leaned forward.
+Altina stood up and leaned forward.<br/>

-Vanessa was surprised at first, but showed a smile immediately.
+Vanessa was surprised at first, but showed a smile immediately.<br/>

-Like the gentle sunlight, the expression she had was neither a passionate businessman nor the courageous sister, but of a mother.
+Like the gentle sunlight, the expression she had was neither a passionate businessman nor the courageous sister, but of a mother.<br/>

 “Hehe, go ahead, it’s our honour.”
 Previous Chapter | Main Page | Next Chapter